We’re a crew that likes to move. Whether we’re spinning, kickboxing, juggling, or swing-dancing, IncentFit’s employees are always staying active.

 As fitness enthusiasts ourselves, we’ve helped hundreds of other businesses figure out what their employees really need from a wellness program.
 Motivation?
 Incentives?
 Guidance?
 Competition?

-In order to guide our customers to use their wellness benefits effectively, we’ve learned a lot from using our own product.
+In order to guide our customers to use their wellness benefits and wellness incentives effectively, we’ve learned a lot from using our own product.

 So how does IncentFit use IncentFit?